deadlyvipers/dojo_rules/introduction.md

 Hello
 my name is Nicolai.
 I am 23 years old and I live in Germany.
-My favourite code path is the .NET path.
+My favourite code school path is the .NET path.